Crafty Gift Idea

 Any silicone mold will work, but I like making a flat, round soap bar.

 It is easy to use the soap, and the lemon slice looks nice floating inside.

 Soap making projects that don’t require lye or other harsh chemicals are a fun family activity.

 Make the lemon poppy seed soap by yourself or set it up as a group activity.

 This would be fun for a tween or teen birthday party or a girls’ night in.

 Lemon Poppy Seed Soap Tutorial

-1) Add clear soap to your measuring cup.
+1) Put the clear soap in your measuring cup.
 Melt the soap in the microwave at 30 second bursts until soap is completely melted.

 2) Add soap colorant and lemon essential oil to measuring cup, and then whisk together.
 If you want a darker color, add another drop or two.

-3) Add poppy seeds and salt to the measuring cup, and then whisk again.
+3) Then add the poppy seeds and salt to the measuring cup, and then whisk again.

 4) Spray your soap mold with rubbing alcohol, so bubbles will be prevented.
 Pour the soap mixture